BhavyaPanduri/Capstone/README.md

 # Capstone
-This repository contains all the capstone projects from coursera
+This repository contains all the capstone projects from Data Science Professional Certificate course by IBM on Coursera.